 There are a number of ways to work as a contractor.
 The two most popular choices are either to work through an agency, or directly with a client.
 But what’s the difference?

-Although many contractors work directly with a client, some – especially if new to contracting – prefer to defer some of the work in finding and securing their contracts to a recruitment agent.
+Although many contractors work directly with a client, some – especially if they’re new to contracting – prefer to defer some of the work of finding and securing their contracts to a recruitment agent.
 An agent offers many services: from sourcing contractor job openings and connecting you with clients, to settling contract terms and negotiating rates.

 So how many contractors choose to work directly compared to using an agency?
-A recent study by IPSE revealed the following:
+A study by IPSE revealed the following: